 By now, you should understand that blockchains are a combination of existing technologies like cryptography and peer-to-peer networking, combined with an incentive layer to power a globally uncensorable network.
 By overlaying these technologies onto our existing processes, we can build new ways of working digitally.

 Encryption and decryption can be represented by keys and lockboxes, allowing the passing of secure messages.
-These methods have been in use since the time of Caesar.
+The public key is like your mailbox’s address; anyone can deposit funds or a message in the form of a letter, however only the person with the key to the mailbox can open it to retrieve the messages or funds inside.
+These cryptogrpahic methods have been in use since the time of Caesar.
 These encryption technologies are integrated into many experiences on the internet and have become more prevalent with the introduction of e-commerce.

 How does cryptocurrency relate to blockchains?
 We’ll cover that in our next lesson.